kanikakadian19/2048/README.md

-# ✨ 2048 The Game ✨
+#  2048 The Game

 Recreating famous game of 2048 entirely in ReactJS!
-[Play now.](https://chandra-2048.herokuapp.com/)